How To Create More Efficiency

 Here are a few other ideas you can build on:

 Let go of something.
 When you try to do too many things at once, you sabotage your own efficiency and productivity.
 Examine the commitments you’ve made, and see if there’s even one task you can allow yourself to let go of.
 It may be difficult in the moment, but it will pay off in the long run.
-You may even be able to return to that task at a later time, when you are better able to focus on it.
+You may even be able to return to that task at a later time when you are better able to focus on it.

 Prioritize.
 Another cause of feeling overwhelmed is simply not knowing which tasks should hold priority over others.
 As a result, you bounce aimlessly from one to another — or become too paralyzed to even begin.
 To get started, try to identify what absolutely needs to happen first, either because it would have the worst consequences if you didn’t do it or because it would give you the biggest feelings of satisfaction if you did do it.

 Make use of project/life management tools.
 The key to efficiency is automation.
 That can mean forming habits, or it can mean leveraging technology to free up brain space.
-Currently, I use a combination of a bullet journal, pre-printed planner (for business tasks), and the project management tool ClickUp for my overall planning system.
+Currently, I use a combination of a bullet journal, a pre-printed planner (for business tasks), and the project management tool ClickUp for my overall planning system.
 Making use of all these tools together helps me stay organized and remember what expectations I’ve set for myself — without consciously remembering it all.

 Outsource.
 If you’ve tried everything else to create more efficiency, but you’re still overwhelmed by your workload, it may be time to outsource some of those tasks.
 Letting someone else shoulder part of your workload can free up valuable time and energy that you can put to better use elsewhere.
 (Looking for assistance with writing/editing, podcast production, or basic admin tasks?
 I may be able to help!
-Check out my list of services and rates here.)
+Check out my list of services here.)

 Create More Efficiency One Step at a Time